rootstrap/blog/content/Refactoring - Sebastian Herrera.md

 Here you can find a [catalog of code smells](https://github.com/lee-dohm/code-smells/blob/master/README.md), defined mainly by Martin Fowler and Kent Beck.

-I highly recommend reading, understanding and memorizing them.
+I highly recommend reading, understanding, and memorizing them.
 If you do, whenever you are doing code review to another person, or just reviewing your code, you will see much more easily the possible improvements.

 **Conclusion: Pay attention to code smells.
 They might be whispering (or even shouting!) asking for a better solution :warning: :eyes:**